oqtane/oqtane.docs/src/pages/guides/index.md

 ## 🚀 Next Steps

 - Explore our **[Roadmap & History](roadmap/index.md)** for insights into the ongoing development of Oqtane.
-- **Need help with documentation or contributing?** Visit our **[Documentation Page](docs/index.md)** to learn how you can get involved with contributing to Oqtane’s documentation and improving the guides.
+- **Need help with documentation or contributing?** Visit our **[Documentation Page](docs/index.md)** to learn how you can get involved with contributing to Oqtane's documentation and improving the guides.

 ---